vincent-barilla/Mood-Mapper-Beta/README.md

 Explaining some of the denser coding blocks and general engineering concerns for this app:

-Intro -- A note on commenting: I tried to put the more extensive comments, especially those that called for examples, here in the readme.
+A note on commenting: I tried to put the more extensive comments, especially those that called for examples, here in the readme.
 References will be placed in the code to indicate when to use these comments.